Macon County Illinois assistance programs.

 There is a unit focus on the city of Decatur too.
 They operate shelters in the city as well as county.
 There is also an on site Social Service department for very low income clients.
 Find how the Salvation Army in Decatur may be able to provide support.

 Other centers of the Salvation Army are in Macon County.
 In addition to the services above, the agency may have free food, clothing, and Christmas assistance programs.
 They also focus on the homeless and people facing eviction, and there may be one time federal grants for a security deposit or other housing needs of qualified low income families.
-More Macon County Salvation Army assistance programs.
+Or register for free back to school supplies for students of all ages.
+More on Macon County Salvation Army assistance programs.

 Macon County hunger prevention